kroman0/products/quintagroup.plonegooglesitemaps/trunk/README.txt

 Introduction
 ============

-This is a package version of qPloneGoogleSitemap Plone product since qPloneGoogleSitemap v.0.8.6

 Plone Google Sitemaps product allows Plone websites to get better visibility for Google search engine by providing it with complete listing of URLs to website content.